anggasct/kyna/README.md

-# Kyna - AI FAQ Assistant
+# Kyna - AI Knowledge Assistant

+**K**now **Y**our **N**ext **A**nswer

-Kyna is an AI-powered FAQ assistant built using a RAG (Retrieval-Augmented Generation) pipeline with LangChain.
-The system provides intelligent answers to user questions by combining document retrieval with large language models.
+Kyna is an AI-powered knowledge assistant built using a RAG (Retrieval-Augmented Generation) pipeline with LangChain.
+The system provides intelligent answers to user questions by retrieving relevant information from your knowledge base and combining it with large language models.

 ## Features